 Breastfeeding and exercise

-If you’ve been used to exercising a lot before you had your baby, you might wonder whether breastfeeding is compatible with all that exercise, and are you actually able to start that exercise up again, or will it affect your milk supply?
+If you have been used to exercising a lot before you had your baby, you may wonder whether breastfeeding is compatible with exercise.
+Is it possible to start exercising again, or will it affect your milk supply?

 Review dates, references & further resources